valkum/slick/README.md

 Tips:
 ----
 - Use the Slick API hook_slick_skins_info() to add your own skins.
-- Use the provided Wrapper class option to have a unique context as needed.
+- Use the provided Wrapper class option to have a unique context as needed, useful to build asNavFor aka thumbnail navigation.

 Available skins:
 ---------------